nslee333/cheat_sheet/vscode.md

 'code .' open current dir in vscode :) <3

 VSCode commit history - works like a terminal where you can press `up arrow` or `down arrow` to view previous commit messages.

+- Ctrl + k with Ctrl + 0 -> minimize current brackets, with all nested brackets minimized too
+- Ctrl + k with Ctrl + j => reverse above.